generic tetromino game

 game.freeze

 Completely freezes all game logic.
 The only events that are triggered when the game is frozen are game.events.FRAME and all RAW_ events.
-When the game is frozen, input is read, but not acted upon; it follows that the same button can be pressed immediately before the game is frozen, and immediately after it's frozen, and it will be interpreted as two separate consecutive button presses, rather than holding the button down (this will break replays, however).
+When the game is frozen, input is read, but not acted upon; it follows that the same button can be pressed immediately before the game is frozen, and immediately after it's frozen, and it will be interpreted as two separate consecutive button presses, rather than holding the button down (this will break replays, however). game.frames isn't updated while the game is frozen.
 This function can be safely called more than once; subsequent calls will have no effect.
 Call game.unfreeze to resume game logic.

 game.freeze()